 If you plan to bring a bicycle with you when traveling, we suggest you reach out to the carrier you will be or would like to travel with, as additional fees may apply.

-Each bus and train carrier has their own bicycle policy.
+Each bus and train carrier has its own bicycle policy.

 A few examples are:

 Amtrak: Fees may apply when traveling with a bicycle.
-Standard full-size bicycles may be carried on and stored onboard in bicycle racks on select trains.
-Bicycle reservation required for some trains.
+Standard full-size bicycles may be carried on and stored onboard bicycle racks on select trains.
+A bicycle reservation is required for some trains.
 See more information here, and reserve a spot for your bike by calling Amtrak at 1 (800) 872-7245.

 Go Buses: Bicycles and skis can be stored below the bus as long as room exists.
 Please speak to a customer service agent before boarding.